pawelgrzybek/pawelgrzybek.com/content/posts/2025-07-01-whats-new-in-ecmascript-2025/index.md

 ## [Iterator Helpers](https://github.com/tc39/proposal-iterator-helpers)

 I love working with iterators in Rust.
 This proposal brings us closer to this realm and makes working with them in JavaScript a lot moje enjoyable.
 No more `Array.from()` or some third party libs.
-Here is a list of new goodies!
+This is by far my favourite proposal that landed in the new specification.
+Here is a list of new methods!

 - `map()`
 - `filter()`